portsoc/hangman-in-branches/README.md

 ## Objectives

 Our website needs a homepage.
-So our first task is to create a simple HTML page.
+So our task here is to create a simple HTML page.

 All we care about at this stage is to have placeholders for different components of our game.
 Therefore we don't care about the **style of the page**.

+We also require the JavaScript (previously called `hangman.js`) to be linked to the HTML page.
+Ideally, we would like the script to perform some forms of basic DOM manipulation too.

 ## Implementation